jwiegley/use-package/README.md

 ## Notes about lazy loading

+The keywords `:commands`, et al, provide "triggers" that cause a package to be loaded when certain events occur.
+However, if `use-package` cannot determine that any trigger has been declared, it will load the package immediately (when Emacs is starting up) unless `:defer t` is given.
+The presence of triggers can be overridden using `:demand t` to force immediately loading anyway.
+For example, `:hook` represents a trigger that fires when the specified hook is run.

-In almost all cases you don't need to manually specify `:defer t`.
-This is implied whenever `:bind` or `:mode` or `:interpreter` is used.
-Typically, you only need to specify `:defer` if you know for a fact that some other package will do something to cause your package to load at the appropriate time, and thus you would like to defer loading even though use-package isn't creating any autoloads for you.
+In almost all cases you don't need to manually specify `:defer t`, because this is implied whenever `:bind` or `:mode` or `:interpreter` are used.
+Typically, you only need to specify `:defer` if you know for a fact that some other package will do something to cause your package to load at the appropriate time, and thus you would like to defer loading even though `use-package` has not created any autoloads for you.

 You can override package deferral with the `:demand` keyword.
-Thus, even if you use `:bind`, using `:demand` will force loading to occur immediately and not establish an autoload for the bound key.
+Thus, even if you use `:bind`, adding `:demand` will force loading to occur immediately and not establish an autoload for the bound key.

 ## Information about package loads